saikotek/docs/pages/storage_and_backup/object_storage/s3_bucket_lifecycle/guide.en-gb.md

 The following configuration specifies the following actions:

-- the current version of all objects will be transitioned from High Performance tier to Standard tier 30 days after their creation
+- the current version of all objects will be transitioned from the High Performance tier to the Standard tier 30 days after their creation.
-- if the objects have non-current versions, all the non-current versions older than 5 days will be transitioned from High Performance tier to Standard tier.
+- if the objects have noncurrent versions, all the noncurrent versions older than 5 days will be transitioned from the High Performance tier to the Standard tier.

 In this scenario, suppose you upload an object with multiple versions: